Killing of Nathan Heidelberg: Aftermath

 Following Heidelberg's death, police returned to the Wilson home and arrested him on a charge of second-degree manslaughter.
 He was released the next afternoon after posting $75,000 bond.
 In May he was indicted on the charge by a grand jury.

 Heidelberg was the first Midland officer to die in the line of duty since 1966.
 Flags throughout the city were flown at half-staff.
 His police cruiser was parked outside police headquarters for a week while mourners left flowers.
-Chief Seth Herman praised him as "courageous, selfless, ethical and professional"; at Heidelberg's funeral, held at First Baptist, ending with the traditional last radio call to the fallen officer, he tearfully added "As much as I try, I will never be as good a man as Hayden."
+Chief Seth Herman praised him as "courageous, selfless, ethical and professional"; at Heidelberg's funeral, held at First Baptist, ending with the traditional End of Watch Call, he tearfully added "As much as I try, I will never be as good a man as Hayden."
 Burial was at Greenwood Cemetery.

 Heidelberg was posthumously awarded the Medal of Valor by the department.
 Later, Governor Greg Abbott presented his family with a posthumous Star of Texas, an award given to every Texas police officer shot in the line of duty, in a ceremony at the state capitol.
 The section of Farm-to-Market Road 307 on which Midland police headquarters is located was named the Officer Hayden Heidelberg Memorial Highway since it connects Midland and Greenwood.
 At a ceremony dedicating the road and erecting signs, the department also gifted Heidelberg's now-decommissioned police cruiser to his family.